adoni91/autotarget/docs/autotarget_functions.md

 # [AutoTarget Functions (C++)](../include/autotarget_functions.hpp)

-The python version of the API has been designed to work as seamlessly and easily as the c++ version of the API.
-But since the python version has been implemented with classes the user should create an object for the API.
+The autotarget API version 1.0 has been designed to make things easier for developers.
+Implementation is simplified by simple function calls.
+Some functions are inherited from mavlink, mavros libraries or adapted from the iq_gnc API proposed by IntelligentQuads, available here: https://github.com/Intelligent-Quads.

-***Hey there is a [C++ version](../include/autotarget.hpp) of the API whose documentation is [here.](https://github.com/Intelligent-Quads/iq_tutorials/blob/master/docs/GNC_functions_documentation.md)***
+***Hey there is a [C++ version](../include/autotarget_functions.hpp) which contains all functions.***

  ## Example Programs